Benjamin-Tomkins/airplaneJS/README.md

 ```

 + define an Airport(){} function
-+ defie an Airport prototype with planes method
++ define an Airport prototype with planes method 	...[proto]

 ```